afide26/cotd/README.md

 # Catch of the Day Application from WesBos React for Beginners Course

-This application was build using the following technologies:
+This application was built using the following technologies:
 1. Firebase for Database storage and Authentication
 2. LocalStorage for storing orders
 3. Stylus for styling